mani-prakash/scraper/README.md

 1)
 Will jut serve a html page which contains a input feild
-Enter the url and press the options available sync or async
+Enter the url and press the options available sync or async to get the csv file

 api /sync